Madrugah/Reminder-Chrome-Extension/README.md

 A solo project meant to provide a better understanding of the Chrome Javascript api and its interaction with Chrome extensions and the chrome browser.

 ## Functionality:
 Currently, the extension allows the user to create reminders that get stored locally with the chrome browser.
 The extension allows the user to delete any created reminder.
 User's can also set a time for the reminder.
 After that time has past, the reminder will be sent to a different list of all other expired reminders.
 It will remain there until dismissed by the user.
+Every minute the browser will check if a reminder has expired.
+If it has, the current page the user is on will be alerted of that reminder.
+This is done whether or not the popup menu is open.

 ## Resources:
 	Chrome Javascript API: